Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 $$q_u = c\,N_c\,s_c\,d_c\,i_c \;+\; q\,N_q\,s_q\,d_q\,i_q \;+\; \tfrac{1}{2}\,\gamma B\,N_\gamma\,s_\gamma\,d_\gamma\,i_\gamma$$

 Every term carries three correction factors: shape (s), depth (d), inclination (i).
-For a strip footing with vertical central load: all nine correction factors = 1.0 and the equation reduces to the same form as Terzaghi's strip equation (but with Meyerhof's Nc, Nq, Ngamma values).
+For a strip footing with vertical central load: all nine correction factors = 1.0 and the equation reduces to the same form as Terzaghi's strip equation.

 Meyerhof's Bearing Capacity Factors (Prandtl-based)

-Meyerhof's Nc = 5.14 for phi = 0 is the exact Prandtl (1920) solution: Nc = pi + 2 = 5.14.
-This is more accurate than Terzaghi's 5.7.
-The Nq and Nc expressions are now standard across all four theories; only Ngamma differs between methods.
+Meyerhof's Nc = 5.14 for φ = 0 is the exact Prandtl (1920) solution: Nc = π + 2 = 5.14.
+More accurate than Terzaghi's 5.7.
+The Nq and Nc expressions are now standard across all four theories; only Nγ differs between methods.

-Shape Factors (Meyerhof)Depth Factors (Meyerhof, Df/B)Inclination Factors (Meyerhof)
+Shape Factors (Meyerhof)Depth Factors (k = Df/B)Inclination Factors

 Hansen's Method: Full Factor Set Including Base & Ground Slope

 J. Brinch Hansen (1970) published the most comprehensive bearing capacity formulation.
 Beyond Meyerhof's factors, he added base inclination factors ($b_c$, $b_q$, $b_\gamma$) for tilted footing bases, and ground inclination factors ($g_c$, $g_q$, $g_\gamma$) for footings on sloping ground.
-Hansen's depth factors differ from Meyerhof's and are more accurate for deep footings ($D_f/B > 1$).
-Hansen's method is the basis of Eurocode 7 Annex D.
+Hansen's depth factors differ from Meyerhof's and are more accurate for deep footings (Df/B > 1).
+Hansen's method is the basis of Eurocode 7 Annex D and British Standard BS 8004.

 Hansen's Complete Equation